-One specific combination of details suggests strongly that this cas is the Targa Florio car : both have the distinctive reclined headlights of the 411, and the side air vents of the 1000 GT...
-Whilst the standard 1000 GT don't have recliend headlights, and standard 411 don't have side vents...The only ASA known which combine such headlights and side vents is the Targa Florio car.
+One specific combination of details suggests strongly that this ASA is the Targa Florio car : excactly as the race car, she has the distinctive reclined headlights of the 411, and the front side air vents of the 1000 GT...
+Whilst the standard 1000 GT don't have reclined headlights, and standard 411 don't have side vents...The only ASA known which combine such headlights and side vents is the Targa Florio car.

 As far as the engine hood, which is different, this part can be replaced easily so it may not be a decisive fact ; also, the air scoop could possibly have been added later.

-Since there is no official record to définitely confirm the case, which hypothesis is true ?
-It would be extremely exciting to do more research so as to find additional documents about the history of this very unique ASA-Ferrari.
+Since there is no official record to definitely confirm which hypothesis is true, it would be extremely exciting to do even more research so as to find additional documents about the history of this very unique ASA-Ferrari.